ekikoh/my_google_homepage_clone/README.md

+### Work in progress

 ## A clone of google.com homepage

 This is a simple clone of the google.com homepage.

-Designed while practicing UI development
+Designed while practicing UI development.